SIC-POVMs and orders of real quadratic fields: Introduction

+The SIC condition is equivalent to the following $d^4$ identities on the traces of products of the projections:

+We will use the term ``SIC'' interchangeably to mean either a ``set of $d^2$ (scaled) Hermitian projection matrices $\PPi(S)$ forming a SIC-POVM'' or a ``set of $d^2$ complex equiangular lines $S$ in $\C^d$.''
+When more specificity is needed, we term the latter a {\em line-SIC}.

-Most work on SICs follows Zauner's 1999 PhD thesis \cite{zauner,zaunertrans} on quantum designs.
+Zauner's seminal 1999 PhD thesis \cite{zauner,zaunertrans} on quantum designs established SICs as a research topic, inspiring much subsequent work.
 A few sporadic examples (such as the Hoggar lines in dimension $8$ \cite{hoggar1,hoggar2}) were known prior to Zauner's work.
-Zauner conjectured, based on his numerical investigations, that SICs exist in every dimension $d$, and moreover, that a SIC in $\C^d$ could be found as the orbit of a single vector under the Weyl--Heisenberg group \cite{zauner,zaunertrans}; the latter objects are called Weyl--Heisenberg covariant SICs (or just Weyl--Heisenberg SICs) and are defined and discussed in \Cref{sec:2}.
-Weyl--Heisenberg SICs are the main topic of this paper.
-(An extensive treatment of the history of SICs is given by Fuchs, Hoang, and Stacy \cite{play}.)
+Zauner conjectured, based on his numerical investigations, that SICs exist in every dimension $d$, and moreover, that a SIC in $\C^d$ could be found as the orbit of a single vector $\bv$ under the Weyl--Heisenberg group \cite{zauner,zaunertrans}; the latter objects are called \textit{Weyl--Heisenberg covariant SICs} (or just \textit{Weyl--Heisenberg SICs}).
+A generating vector $\bv \in \C^d$ of such an orbit is called a \textit{fiducial vector}.

+Weyl--Heisenberg SICs are defined and discussed in \Cref{sec:2} (\Cref{def:WH-SIC}).
+They are the main topic of this paper.

-Over the past 25 years, a large set of data has been computed about SICs in particular dimensions---sometimes approximately and sometime exactly---resulting in extensive datasets \cite{scott1,scott2,flammiaweb}.
-SICs have been rigorously constructed in a finite set of dimensions, including Weyl--Heisenberg SICs in all dimensions $1 \le d \le 53$ and the Hoggar lines for $d=8$ (which are not Weyl--Heisenberg covariant).
-Beyond these exact constructions, numerical computations up to $d=90$ suggest there are only finitely many (equivalence classes of) Weyl--Heisenberg SICs in each dimension $d \ne 3$.
-It is known that $d=3$ has infinitely many equivalence classes of Weyl--Heisenberg SICs, and we will not consider it further.
+Over the past 25 years, a large set of SICs has been computed in particular dimensions---sometimes approximately and sometimes exactly---resulting in extensive datasets \cite{scott1,scott2,flammiaweb}.
+SICs have been rigorously constructed in a finite set of dimensions, including Weyl--Heisenberg SICs in all dimensions $1 \le d \le 53$ and the Hoggar lines for $d=8$.
+Beyond these exact constructions, numerical computations in dimensions including every $d \leq 90$ suggest there are only finitely many Weyl--Heisenberg SICs in each dimension $d \ne 3$.
+It is known that $d=3$ has infinitely many equivalence classes of Weyl--Heisenberg SICs, and we will not treat $d=3$ here.
+An extensive treatment of the history of SICs, prior to the developments in \Cref{sec:12}, is given by Fuchs, Hoang, and Stacy \cite{play}.

-The current numerical data is believed to account for all Weyl--Heisenberg SICs of dimension $4 \le d \le 90$.
-There is a geometric action moving these SICs around by the normalizer of the Weyl--Heisenberg group inside the extended unitary group (which is a finite group whose order varies erratically with $d$, while the Weyl--Heisenberg group itself has order $d^3$.)
-In addition, since the (normalized) generating vectors of Weyl--Heisenberg SICs are (empirically) given by algebraic numbers, there is a Galois action, which sometimes moves SICs to new SICs and sometimes moves them to non-SICs.